Knuckles-Team/.github/profile/README.md

 Welcome to Knuckles-Team Organization

-We have several repositories that range from Python, Docker, Bash, PowerShell, API Wrappers, and much more!
+We have several repositories that range from Python, Docker, Bash, PowerShell, API Wrappers, and cover topics from Artificial General Intelligence to Low Level code and automation!